JessRudder/RailsConf/talk-draft.md

 **40 Minutes including all Q/A**

+Did you all enjoy lunch?
+Anyone go out and grab a coffee during the break?
+Yeah...some of you?

 Many lifetimes ago, I worked as a barista at a popular coffee shop.

 It was a mid-sized neighborhood store with a mix of traffic coming from the surrounding homes and businesses.
 We were actually right across the street from one of the big game studios so we'd always have a spike in business right before the next Call of Duty was supposed to be finished.
 It was a nice mix of customers and most of the regulars were great....but there was one....(there always is).